celery/celery/CONTRIBUTING.rst

     $ pip install -U -r requirements/default.txt

-After installing the dependencies required, you can now execute the test suite by calling :pypi:`py.test <pytest>`:
+After installing the dependencies required, you can now execute the test suite by calling :pypi:`pytest <pytest>`:

 .. code-block:: console

-    $ py.test t/unit
+    $ pytest t/unit
-    $ py.test t/integration
+    $ pytest t/integration

-Some useful options to :command:`py.test` are:
+Some useful options to :command:`pytest` are:

 * ``-x``